Immigrants in California

-California is home to more than 10 million immigrants—about one in four of the foreign-born population nationwide.
-In 2015, the most current year of data, 27% of California’s population was foreign born, about twice the US percentage.
-Foreign-born residents represented more than 30% of the population in eight California counties; in descending order, they are Santa Clara, San Mateo, Los Angeles, San Francisco, Alameda, Imperial, Orange, and Monterey.
-Half of California children had at least one immigrant parent.
+California is home to more than 10 million immigrants—about a quarter of the foreign-born population nationwide.
+In 2016, the most current year of data, 27% of California’s population was foreign born, about twice the US percentage.
+Foreign-born residents represented more than 30% of the population in seven California counties; in descending order, these counties are Santa Clara, San Francisco, Los Angeles, San Mateo, Alameda, Monterey, and Orange.
+Half of California children have at least one immigrant parent.

 - Most immigrants in California are documented residents.

 About half (49%) of California’s immigrants are naturalized US citizens, and another 26% have some other legal status (including green cards and visas).
 According to the Center for Migration Studies, about 25% of immigrants in California are undocumented.

 - Net immigration to California has slowed.

 In the 1990s, California’s immigrant population grew by 37% (2.4 million).
 But in the first decade of the 2000s, that growth slowed to 15% (1.3 million), and in the past 10 years, the increase was 8% (about three-quarters of a million).
 The decline in international immigration has contributed to the slowdown of California’s overall population growth.